 In a survey, we found that 78% of customers say good customer service is essential to loyalty and business.
 And poor customer service directly leads to churn: 61% have switched brands due to poor customer service with nearly half having done so in the past 12 months5.

 This all-too-common scenario would play out completely differently if this meal kit service used AI to automatically resolve everyday tickets.
-AI-powered virtual agents working across email, chat, social and voice channels can resolve over 50% of tickets immediately, without any human intervention.
+AI-powered virtual agents, like an ecommerce chatbot, can work across email, chat, social, and voice channels.
+By doing so, omnichannel AI can resolve over 50% of tickets immediately, without any human intervention.
 Instead of hours, or days, tickets are solved within seconds.

 Example customer issues that AI can automatically resolve: